Educated-Mageza-Holdings/Allied-Cluster/README.md

 ## License

-This prototype is created for Bidvest Living's internal use and strategic planning.
+This prototype is created for Allied's internal use and strategic planning.

 ## Version History